danieltjw/aifutures/README.md

 Questions to be considered:

 1. How likely are we to encounter Independent AGIs (I-AGI) in the next few decades?
-    - Can we able to prevent I-AGIs from being created?
 2. Is Friendly I-AGIs possible?
 3. How can we assess if I-AGIs are Friendly?
 4. Would it be advantageous to cooperate with Friendly I-AGIs?